-February 2016 was the eighth annual Jewish Disability Awareness Month; it presented congregations with an opportunity to become truly welcoming.
+February 2017 was the ninth annual Jewish Disability Awareness Month; it presented congregations with an opportunity to become truly welcoming.
 Together we can use this month to break down physical, communication, and attitudinal barriers, educate our communities on what accessibility and inclusion really mean, and reach out to Jews with disabilities.
 In addition, please consult Jewish Federation of North America's resource guide and take action now to promote employment of people with disabilities.

 Jewish Disability Awareness Resources

 Five Ways to be an Ally to People with Disabilities

 Resource from the Union for Reform Judaism on welcoming those with disabilities and special needs.

 Program conducted in NFTY-MAR about disability awareness, in which participants have the opportunity to learn about life with a disability and examine Jewish text around disabilities.

 Kutz offers a unique camp program for teens with Autism Spectrum Disorder (ASD).

 Every Soul Matters - Inclusion in the Jewish Community